Naval Ops: Warship Gunner

-Naval Ops: Warship Gunner, released in Japan as Kurogane no Houkou 2: Warship Gunner (鋼鉄の咆哮2 ウォーシップガンナー) is a vehicle simulation game released in 2003 for the PlayStation 2.
+Naval Ops: Warship Gunner, released in Japan as Kurogane no Houkou 2: Warship Gunner (鋼鉄の咆哮2 ウォーシップガンナー) is a 2003 vehicle simulation game developed for the PlayStation 2.
 It is an entry in the larger Kurogane no Houkou series, which also includes the games Naval Ops: Commander and Naval Ops: Warship Gunner 2.

 The game is a one-player simulation of naval combat, in which the player commands an individual ship.
 In the opening cutscene, a World War II-era destroyer is caught in a dimension-warping vortex and transported to a parallel universe where the technology level is the same (although science-fiction weapons such as rail guns are available), but the world is at war between two main factions, the Empire and the Freedom Forces.
 The first mission of the game revolves around navigating a destroyer to safety while being bombarded by unidentified ships.
 Upon rendezvous with friendly forces, later identified as the Freedom Forces, the crew decides to join them in the war against the Empire.